-There are dramatic population declines of the black rails along the Atlantic Coast.
+There are dramatic population declines of the the elusive black rail “Ghost Bird” along the Atlantic Coast.

 Fortunately, coastal South Carolina has emerged as one of their last strongholds.
 In their 2018 Species Status Assessment, the U.S. Fish & Wildlife Service (USFWS) concluded that without help, the subspecies found in our state is likely to face extinction in as few as 50 years.
 SCDNR staff recognized the urgency of the situation.
 But before they could help black rails in South Carolina, they needed to figure out what help the birds needed.